Tokyo to buy Osaka bourse, creating world's No.3 exchange

-TOKYO The Tokyo Stock Exchange will takeover its smaller rival in Osaka in 2013 to create the world's third-biggest bourse with listed stocks worth $3.6 trillion, aiming to build scale to cope with a weak home market and compete with a flurry of global tie-ups.
+TOKYO The Tokyo Stock Exchange will takeover its smaller rival in Osaka in 2013 to create the world's third-biggest bourse with listed stocks worth $3.6 trillion (2.29 trillion pound), aiming to build scale to cope with a weak home market and compete with a flurry of global tie-ups.

 The Tokyo Stock Exchange's $1.7 billion takeover of the Osaka Securities Exchange Co 8697.OS brings together two bourses that have operated separately for more than a century with the exception of a brief merger during World War Two.

-The Tokyo market controls more than 90 percent of cash equity trading while Osaka, located in the economic center of western Japan, draws the top volumes in Nikkei index futures and other derivatives.
+The Tokyo market controls more than 90 percent of cash equity trading while Osaka, located in the economic centre of western Japan, draws the top volumes in Nikkei index futures and other derivatives.

 "This will create a well balanced exchange," said Sadakazu Osaki, a senior researcher and exchange expert at Nomura Research Institute.